tinko26/ao/docs/code/index.md

 }
 ```

-Such interdependencies can exist both between modules and packages.
+Such interdependencies can exist both between modules and between packages.
 However, there is a strict top-down hierarchy for packages.
 Therefore, kernel modules can depend on other kernel modules or environment modules, whereas the latter can depend on other environment modules, but not on kernel modules.

-### Platform-Agnostic Modules
+## Platform-Agnostic Modules

 The modules of the environment and kernel packages are implemented in a strict platform-agnostic fashion.
 That is, they do not contain interrupt handlers, assembly code, or the like.